openconfig/reference/rpc/gnmi/gnmi-depth.md

 #### 3.1.1 Value 0

 Depth value of 0 means no depth limit and behaves the same as if the extension was not specified at all.

 #### 3.1.2 Value 1

 Value of 1 means only the specified path and its direct children will be returned.
 See Children section for more info.

-#### 3.1.2 Value of N+
+#### 3.1.2 Value of N

-Value of N+ where N>1 means all elements of the specified path up to N level and direct children of N-th level.
+Value of N where N>1 means all elements of the specified path up to N level and direct children of N-th level.

 ### 3.2 Children nodes

 The Depth extension operates the value of "direct children of a schema node".
-What we understand by direct children:
+When YANG data modelling language is used, the following elements are considered as children nodes of a schema node:

 1. leafs
 2. leaf-lists

+In a generic data model language, the children nodes are the elements of scalar type, and arrays of these elements, that are direct descendants of the schema node.

 Only these elements are to be returned if depth extension with non-0 value is specified for a specified depth level.

 ### 3.3 RPC support

 The Depth extension applies to Get and Subscribe requests only.
 When used with Capability and Set RPC the server should return an error.

 ## 4 Examples

 Using the data model from Section 2 we will run through a set of examples using the patched version of [openconfig/gnmic](https://gnmic.openconfig.net/) client with the added Depth extension support.
-We can provide the patched gnmic binary for Linux x86_84 if you want to try it out.

 ### 4.1 depth 1, path `/basket`

 The most common way to use the depth extension (as we see it) is to use it with level=1.
 This gets you the immediate child nodes of the schema node targeted by a path.

 Consider the following gnmic command targeting `/basket` path: